-Many people dismiss exercise out of hand because they don’t have the money for an expensive gym membership and don’t have extra time in the morning or evenings.
+Many people dismiss exercise out of hand because they don’t have the money for an expensive gym membership and don’t have extra time in the morning or evening.
 The walking meeting is the perfect antidote for the busy employee who wants to multitask.

 In her TED Talk, which now has over 2.2 million views, Nilofer Merchant promotes the walking meeting as a way to get out of our sedentary habits.
 She goes so far as to posit that sitting all day at work is as unhealthy for this generation of workers as smoking was for the previous.

 So the next time you send an Outlook invite for a meeting, type “Around the Block” into the location field.
-No gym membership or equipment needed.
+No gym membership or equipment is needed.
 Just your feet!

 Stretch Your Way to Less Stress

 Exercise is a great way to get rid of stress, a known productivity-killer.
-Work-related stress results in a loss of $200 billion every year through missed days of work, decreased productivity and employee turnover.
+Work-related stress results in a loss of $200 billion every year through missed days of work, decreased productivity, and employee turnover.

-Yoga is a great stress combatant, since the breathing techniques can help you any time of day or night.
+Yoga is a great stress combatant since breathing techniques can help you any time of day or night.
 YouTube has tons of short yoga routines that could be completed on a coffee or lunch break.
 By focusing on the muscles and breathing needed to hold a pose, your mind will become clear and stress will melt away.

 7 Minutes to More Energy